Fine and Performing Arts

 Photography I is a studio course that will be an introduction to the techniques, fundamentals, and aesthetics of color digital photography.
 Students will become familiar with the characteristics of the digital camera and lens, metering and exposure techniques; digital image capture/editing in Photoshop CS Cloud and Adobe Camera Raw; as well as production of quality imagery via the inkjet printing process.
 Students will explore various subject matter and conceptual themes with a goal of displaying work that demonstrates proper camera operation.

-Photography II is a studio course built upon the foundation of photographic seeing and the advanced uses of analog photographic materials and processes as well as digital techniques.
+Photography II is a studio course built upon the foundation of photographic seeing and the advanced uses of digital techniques.
 The primary focus of this course is the development of a personal photographic vision through the utilization of photographic aesthetics and employment of an improved sense of technical craft.